MRC-CBU/BIDS_conversion/MEG/README.md

       - `meg_id`: The unique identifier for the participant in the MEG data repository.
       - `meg_date`: The date of the MEG recording session in the format `yymmdd`.
       - `meg_raw_dir`: The path to the directory containing the raw MEG data for the participant.
       - `meg_emptyroom_dir`: The path to the directory containing the empty room recording for the participant.
 Could be the same as `meg_raw_dir` or different.
+If you don't wish to specify the empty room recording, set this to `null`.
       - `meg_raw_files`: list of dictionaries containing information about the raw MEG files for the participant.
 Each dictionary should have the following key-value pairs:
           - `run`: The run number for the raw MEG file corresponding to the ['run' BIDS entity](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html#run).
+For the empty room recording, set this to `"emptyroom"`.
 This should be a string.
           - `task`: The name of the task performed during the run, corresponding to the ['task' BIDS entity](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html#task).
+For the empty room recording, set this to `null`.
 This should be a string.
           - `file`: The name of the raw MEG file.
 This should be a string with file extension included.
       - `meg_bad_channels`: list of bad channels for the participant as noted by the MEG operator during the recording session.
 This should be a list of strings in the format of `MEG#### or EEG###`, where `#` represents channel numbers.
 If there were no bad channels, this should be an empty list, `[]`.
       - `mri_id`: The unique identifier for the participant's MRI scan.
 This should be a string.